 Enjoyed this article?
 Get the latest money and health articles delivered to your inbox

-Subscribe to Sun Life’s Money for Life Newsletter.
+Subscribe to Sun Life’s Brighter Life emails for personalized tips, tools and offers.
 We'll also give you access to our FREE Interactive Guide to Money for Life.